 2. Balancing Training and Revenue Production

-For most business owners bringing on a high-cost professional staff member, one of their biggest fears is the “downtime” or “non-revenue-producing” time in the beginning… the time frame before the new hire is at least covering his/her own expenses via the revenue he/she produces.
+For most business owners bringing on a high-cost professional staff member, one of their biggest fears is the “downtime” or “non-revenue-producing” time in the beginning.
+To avoid downtime, they try to minimize the amount of time before the new hire is at least producing revenue to cover his/her own expenses.

 Don’t allow this concern to make you skimp on training.
 Spend a lot time with the new hire and make sure they learn from and shadow your staff as well.
-You should make sure you are not just providing clinical training, but are focusing on administrative systems training as well.
+Make sure you are not just providing clinical training, but also focusing on administrative systems.

-Your focus should be more on training and spending as much time as necessary to train them well than on worrying about filling up their schedule and throwing them into patient care as soon as possible.
-Yes, you may make less money in that first month or two or even lose money, but long-term you will lose far more if you don’t adequately train your new staff and CONTINUE To train them for as long as they work for you, via meetings and in services.
+I recommend you spend as much time as necessary to train them well.
+Don’t worry about filling up their schedule and throwing them into patient care as soon as possible.
+Due to this extra attention, you may make less money in that first month or two or even lose money.
+Still I recommend it because, long-term, you will lose far more if you don’t adequately train your new staff.
+This concept holds true with continuing training.
+As long as long as they work for you, you should continue to train via meetings and in-services.

 3. Automate your staff training and on-boarding

-If you can document your systems via text and video ahead of time, you can save yourself a lot of time with this new hire and future ones.
+Document your systems via text and video ahead of time so you can save yourself time new hires.

-Think about everything you do in a specific way on a daily basis and document it or have your staff document it, with you giving the final check.
+Think about everything you do in a specific way on a daily basis and document it or have your staff document it.
 Document and teach them everything … from how you greet the new patient, to what is said during treatment sessions, to how you document treatments, and everything in between.

 It’s a lot of work to document those systems but it will save you a ton of time in the long run.
 It will also prevent a lot of mistakes and stress due to new hires not being fully informed of their expectations.

 Another thing to consider here is that just because someone isn’t seeing a patient doesn’t mean they can’t be immediately performing activities that bring value to your business.
-Perhaps you hired someone with a knack for social media posting and trends, or someone who is great on the phone speaking with people.
+Did you hire someone with a knack for social media posting and trends?
+Or someone who is great speaking with people on the phone?
 Give them a list of things to work on during any gaps in their schedule.

 4. Ramping up business and filling their treatment schedules

-Ramping up starts with asking your client list and social media following to help you find an amazing therapist in the first place.
-When you do this, not only may they help you find great candidates, you have pre-framed your clients and social following to be expecting you’ll soon have someone with incredible skills and a great personality.
-And do some a few posts on social media during the recruiting and hiring process, letting people know you’re getting close to choosing an amazing candidate and starting the “hype up” of whoever is chosen.
+Ramping up starts with asking your client list and social media following to help you find an amazing therapist.
+When you do this, your clients may help you find great candidates.
+More importantly, you pre-frame your clients and social following to be expecting a new employee with incredible skills and a great personality.
+What else can you do to build expectations?
+You can write a few posts on social media during the recruiting and hiring process letting people know you’re getting close to choosing an amazing candidate.
+This starts the “hype up” of whoever is chosen.

-Make a huge deal about the new hire and all their experience / accolades via various forms of media.
-Emails, social media, blogs, direct mail, etc should all be used.
-Make sure you do at least a couple videos and introducing them and asking them some fun questions that will bring out their personality and allow past and prospective patients to feel they already know and love your new hire.
+Next, you should make a huge deal about the new hire and all their experience / accolades via various forms of media.
+Use emails, social media, blogs, direct mail, etc. Make sure you do at least a couple videos and introducing them and asking them some fun questions that will bring out their personality.
+This allows past and prospective patients to feel they already know and love your new hire.
 When it comes to someone making a decision to pick up the phone and book an appointment, this is actually much more important than the credentials and experience they bring to the table.